 There is no good reason to use an outdated or unsupported compiler when lightweight, free alternatives that support modern C++ exist.

 When things go wrong (a.k.a. when IDE stands for “I don’t even…”)

 IDE installations seem to cause their fair share of problems.
 Installation might fail outright (or installation might work but the IDE will have problems when you try to use it due to a configuration issue).
 If you encounter such issues, try uninstalling the IDE (if it installed in the first place), reboot your machine, disable your antivirus or anti-malware temporarily, and try the installation again.

 If you’re still encountering issues at this point, you have two options.
 The easier option is to try a different IDE.
 The other option is to fix the problem.
 Unfortunately, the causes of installation and configuration errors are varied and specific to the IDE software itself, and we’re unable to effectively advise on how to resolve such issues.
-In this case, we recommend copying the error message or problem you are having into a Google search and trying to find a forum post elsewhere from some poor soul who has inevitably encountered the same issue.
+In this case, we recommend copying the error message or problem you are having into your favorite search engine (such as Google or Duck Duck Go) and trying to find a forum post elsewhere from some poor soul who has inevitably encountered the same issue.
 Often there will be suggestions on things you can try to remedy the issue.